We spent a long weekend in Chicago in April 2018. It’s one of my favorite cities.

 At the Art Institute, the North Lion is “On the Prowl” by Edward Kemeys.
 The South Lion is “stands in an attitude of defiance.”

 We ate a lovely lunch at Terzo Piano.
+I think it’s only for private events now.

 The Art Institute is open daily 10:30–5:00 and Thursdays until 8:00.
 Adults $25.
 Illinois residents on Thursdays, military members, Chicago children under 18, all children under 13 are FREE.